 Matt is currently going to school in Reno Nevada for a Bachelors degree in Physic.
 Riding since he was twelve and helping with the riding school since I was fourteen, the lack of motorcycles has been tragic.
 Matt fills the dirt bike void with other activities such as hiking, downhill mountain bike riding, and rock climbing.

-Grant Morton is a 21 year-old college student studying to be a firefighter who’s been riding dirt bikes since the day he could walk.
+Grant Morton is studying to be a firefighter who’s been riding dirt bikes since the day he could walk.
 Grants personal bike when he’s not teaching classes is his Yamaha YZ125 that has gone from a cardboard box of parts to doing multiple long distance desert races and enduros.
 He will argue that it is the best bike ever made.
 Grant is also an avid mountain biker who races competitively and likes to take the economic route while traveling to races by sleeping in the bed of his truck.

 Jorge’s introduction to motorcycles began at an early age dirt riding in the farm lands of Northern California.
 He transitioned to Harley’s in the late ’80’s and often rode to biker rallies for 20+ years.
 Then the popularity of GPS devices led Jorge back to the dirt exploring roads across the US, up into Alaska, down to Mexico, and in Europe.
 Professionally Jorge was fortunate to make a living riding motorcycles as a Motor Officer, but he was never a racer.
-Yet after retirement he was awarded his first gold medal in the old guy category of The Police Officers Olympics Motorcycle GP.
-It should be noted, he was the only entrant in his clas-.
+Yet, after retirement, he was awarded his first gold medal in the old guy category of The Police Officers Olympics Motorcycle GP.
+It should be noted, he was the only entrant in his class.

 Prior to attending Jimmy Lewis Off-Road Jorge modified his bikes to match his short legs.
 Jimmy’s schooling gave him the confidence and ability to ride various types of bikes without a lowering modification.
 He is a recreational trail rider who understands that riding is a perishable skill.
 His collection includes motorcycles ranging from Vespas to Harley’s but his current favorite is the KTM 790 Adventure.

 Jim is a New York Native who escaped to the desert.
 As a crane operator he was meticulous with understanding instructions and procedures in a no BS kind of way.
 So after taking our school a few times we had to draft him into coaching as he improved so much and understands the process.
+He likely rides as much as Jimmy around his new home in St. George, Utah on a variety of KTMs.

 Logan is one of our young guns of teaching.
 Taking the path of starting at the ground level (picking up bikes and then washing the dirty ones) he is growing into an excellent coach for a man of so few words.
 Trust us, if he says something, it is usually pretty important for you to listen, even if he is just a kid.